Opening Statement

 I begin from a simple principle: social categories arise from material social relations.
 They are not arbitrary linguistic inventions, nor are they constituted purely by declaration alone.
 They describe historically formed structures.

 Gender historically emerged from biological sex differences — reproductive asymmetry, statistically robust differences in strength and violence distribution, labour specialisation, and risk patterns.
-These factors produced sex-differentiated social roles.
-Those roles were stabilised through institutions and reproduced socially.
+These factors produced sex-differentiated social roles, which were stabilised through institutions and reproduced socially.
 Over time, this social organisation of sex difference became what we call gender.

 Gender did not originate as an internal metaphysical identity.
 It originated as the socialisation of biological sex difference under material conditions.